waku-org/specs/standards/core/sync.md

 #### Payload encoding
 The wire level payload MUST be encoded as follow.
-> The & denote concatenation
+> The & denote concatenation.

 1. _varint_ bytes of the delta encoded timestamp &
 2. if timestamp is zero, 1 byte for the hash bytes length & the hash bytes &